aae121/Samsung-Innovation-Campus/README.md

 # Samsung Innovation Campus - Coding and Programming Course (Python)

-Welcome to the **Samsung Innovation Campus Coding and Programming Course** repository!
-This repository is designed to assist you as you study Python, providing a comprehensive guide through the course's syllabus.
+Welcome to my personal repository for the **Samsung Innovation Campus Coding and Programming Course**!
+This repository is for my own use to organize notes, assignments, and materials as I progress through the course.

 ## Course Syllabus